puppetlabs/puppet-docs/source/guides/introduction.markdown

 `/etc/passwd`.
 We call these system entities `resources`.

+Ralsh, listed in the [Tools](/guides/tools.html) section is a fun way to try out the RAL before you get too deep into Puppet language.

 ### Model & Graph Based

 #### Resource Types

-The concept of each resource is modelled as a type.
-This is to decouple the definition (for instance, a user) from how that implementation is fulfilled on a particular operating system, for instance, a Linux user versus an OS X user.
+The concept of each resource (like service, file, user, group, etc) is modelled as a "type".
+Puppet decouples the definition from how that implementation is fulfilled on a particular operating system, for instance, a Linux user versus an OS X user can be talked about in the same way but are implemented differently inside of Puppet.

 See [Type Guides](/guides/types/) for a list of managed types and information about how to use them.